 The Act also amends ORS 18.010 and requires that a Notice to Lien Debtor be sent to the debtor and attached to any Complaint for Judicial Foreclosure.
 The Notice to Lien Debtor largely mirrors the “Danger Notice” that is already a requirement in non-judicial foreclosure proceedings and basically advises the Lien Debtor that they should tread very carefully when dealing with 3rd parties who claim to “help you keep your property” because the sale of their redemption rights may eliminate the grantor’s right to surplus proceeds of any sale.
 A generic version of the proposed Notice is attached.

 The effective date of this change is January 1, 2020.

 Please feel free to contact our Managing Attorney for Oregon, Jeffrey Myers with any questions you have concerning this change to Oregon Law.

-Jeffrey A. Myers, Oregon Managing Attorney
+Oregon Managing Attorney